-Another workshop on “Innovative Crop Protection Strategies and the New Green Deal,” the subject of the FORTHEM Food Science Lab, has been planned for 2023.
+A new workshop on “Innovative Crop Protection Strategies and the New Green Deal,” the subject of the FORTHEM Food Science Lab, has been planned for 2023.

 A special feature at the Faculty of Biology is the range of international degree programs with the possibility of spending part of your studies at a partner university abroad.
-In addition to the German degree, you can also obtain a corresponding foreign degree – without delaying the duration of your studies.
+In addition to the German degree, you can also obtain a corresponding degree from another country โ€“ without extending your time studying.

-Currently, you can obtain a Double Master’s Degree in the Faculty of Biology at JGU and UBE in Dijon.
+Currently, you can obtain a double master’s degree in the Faculty of Biology at JGU and UBE in Dijon.
 We are planning further international study programs.

-Our first Franco-German study program‘International Master’s degree in Microbiology (M.Sc.)‘ cooperates with our partner university in Dijon.
-As a consecutive course of study, the international Master’s program in Microbiology builds on the Bachelor’s programs in Molecular Biotechnology, Biology, and Molecular Biology at Johannes Gutenberg University Mainz (JGU) or equivalent programs at other universities.
+Our first Franco-German study program, International Master’s degree in Microbiology (M.Sc.), is a collaboration with our partner university in Dijon.
+The international master’s degree program in microbiology is a consecutive course of study building on the bachelor’s degree programs in molecular biotechnology, biology, and molecular biology at Johannes Gutenberg University Mainz (JGU) or equivalent programs at other universities.
 The double degree program is offered exclusively in English and consists of courses at JGU and the Universitรฉ Bourgogne Europe in Dijon (France).
-Applications are submitted exclusively through the Universitรฉ Bourgogne Europe in Dijon (France).
+Applications are submitted exclusively through the UBE.

 Within our international cooperations, there are interesting opportunities for both incoming and outgoing students at the Faculty of Biology:

-FORTHEM is a European university alliance coordinated by JGU and has been funded by the European Commission since 2018.
-In FORTHEM – Fostering Outreach within European Regions, Transnational Higher Education and Mobility – seven European universities work together to improve the mobility of students and staff and to facilitate new forms of cooperation.
+FORTHEM is a European university alliance coordinated by JGU and funded by the European Commission since 2018.
+Inthe context of FORTHEM โ€“ Fostering Outreach within European Regions, Transnational Higher Education and Mobility โ€“ seven European universities work together to improve the mobility of students and staff and to facilitate new forms of cooperation.

-Abt.
-International
+International Office

 For those interested in studying abroad with Erasmus+, an online information event is held annually via MS Teams.
 The dial-in code for the event and the date (usually early/mid-January), as well as a checklist and deadlines, such as the application deadline for the respective academic year, will be announced in advance via Moodle.